 Hurdles around MJ education

-The University of California at Davis and its newly formed Cannabis and Hemp Research Center is a good example of the interdisciplinary nature of what the industry can offer.
+The University of California, Davis, and its newly formed Cannabis and Hemp Research Center is a good example of the interdisciplinary nature of what the industry can offer.

 It brings together research around possible environmental and health impacts, applications for use, social implications and legal and public policy.